Факторы риска спонтанных преждевременных родов в Казахстане: исследование случай-контроль методом подобранных пар

 INTRODUCTION

 Preterm birth (PTB) is a complex syndrome with significant long-term health implications.
 It refers to the delivery of a live baby before 37 completed weeks of gestation [1].
 Clinically, approximately half of all PTB are idiopathic, characterized by spontaneous onset of labor.
 The other half can be attributed to preterm premature rupture of membranes (PPROM) or medically indicated reasons [2].
 Globally, more than one in ten babies is born preterm, and these PTB account for about 75% of perinatal deaths [3].
-PTB affects both developed and developing countries regardless of social vulnerability [3-4].
+PTB affects both developed and developing countries regardless of social vulnerability [3, 4].

 PTB presents numerous challenges for both maternal and fetal outcomes.
 Preterm babies are more susceptible to a range of health problems, including mental retardation, vision impairment, and cerebral palsy, when compared to full-term babies [5].
 Furthermore, prematurity has been linked to the development of cardiovascular disease, diabetes, and cancer in adulthood [6].
-Additionally, a history of preterm birth increases the risk of subsequent preterm deliveries for mothers [7].
+Additionally, a history of PTB increases the risk of subsequent preterm deliveries for mothers [7].

 As other pregnancy outcomes, the probability of PTB is influenced by both the external environment and maternal factors.
-Interestingly, the risk factors for PTB vary among different countries and even within neighborhoods of the same country [8-9].
-Some commonly reported maternal risk factors for PTB include socio-economic characteristics, a history of PTB [7, 10], smoking during pregnancy [11], a short cervical length [12], periodontal diseases [13], multiple pregnancies [14], maternal overweight, chronic somatic diseases, and pregnancy complications [15-17].
+Interestingly, the risk factors for PTB vary among different countries and even within neighborhoods of the same country [8, 9].
+Some commonly reported maternal risk factors for PTB include socio-economic characteristics, a history of PTB [7, 10], smoking during pregnancy [11], a short cervical length [12], periodontal diseases [13], multiple pregnancies [14], maternal overweight, chronic somatic diseases, and pregnancy complications [15–17].
 Furthermore, genetic factors have been identified that predispose individuals to preterm labor [18].
-Inadequate prenatal care services may also contribute to the disparities in preterm birth rates [19].
+Inadequate prenatal care services may also contribute to the disparities in PTB rates [19].

 In Kazakhstan, pregnant women are entitled to receive free antenatal care through the public health system, regardless of their socioeconomic status or geographic location.
 This service model has successfully achieved a remarkable 99.2% coverage of antenatal care [20].
-Gaining a comprehensive understanding of the factors influencing the current population is essential for implementing effective preventive strategies, particularly in the case of preterm birth (PTB).
+Gaining a comprehensive understanding of the factors influencing the current population is essential for implementing effective preventive strategies, particularly in the case of PTB.
 The prevalence of PTB in Kazakhstan is around 7% with an increasing trend over the recent decades.
 Given that PTB are responsible for a substantial proportion of infant deaths, identification of their determinants or associated factors may have an important contribution to reduction of infant mortality.

 The aim of this study was to identify predictors of spontaneous PTB among Kazakh women.